gmohandas/gmohandas.github.io/_pages/code.md

 ---
-permalink: /
-title:
+layout: archive
-excerpt: "Code"
+title: "Code"
+permalink: /code/
 author_profile: true
 redirect_from:
-  - /code/
-  - /code.html
+  - /code
 ---

 A list with links to some of the publicly available code that I have worked on: